-Be a Teacher DayTM is a nationwide initiative developed to address the urgent teacher shortage by inspiring and educating the next generation of educators.
+Be a Teacher Day[TM] is a nationwide initiative developed to address the urgent teacher shortage by inspiring and educating the next generation of educators.
 Scheduled on the third Thursday in October, this event provides an opportunity for students to learn about the varied and rewarding paths in education, fostering connections with teacher preparation programs to guide them in this impactful career.
-Those unable to host on this date can schedule an event any time in October or expand the celebration into a week-long or month-long series of activities to maximize participation and impact.